ablanco1950/PointOutWristPositiveFracture_on_xray/README.md

 which comes prepared to test some images downloaded from https://www.kaggle.com/datasets/vuppalaadithyasairam/bone-fracture-detection-using-xrays that appear in the attached TEST1FractureWristPositive.zip compressed folder.
 Changing the assignment to file on line 12, you can try any image folder

+Comparing with the best model I Know: https://universe.roboflow.com/veda/bone-fracture-detection-daoon that only recognize and point out a wrist fracture in one image in six in testFractureWristPositive/images,  with the program EvaluateTESTFractureWristPositiveYolov8.py ( model best_wrist_fracture_64Batch_10epoch.pt )points out correctly four images and in two detects fracture but no in the same place that the label.

+With the program TESTFractureWristPositiveYolov8.py , the seven wrist fractures of images in TEST1FractureWristPositive are pointed out, https://universe.roboflow.com/veda/bone-fracture-detection-daoon don´t recognizes any wrist fractures in images in that folder.

 References: